aklef/RESTfulAPIChallenge/README.md

 2) Install [Node.js](https://nodejs.org/en/) globally on your system. ([all-platform downloads](https://nodejs.org/en/download/), and [Windows instructions](http://blog.teamtreehouse.com/install-node-js-npm-windows)).

-	If on Ubuntu 12.04 or higher, execute the following command in a standard shell ``sudo ln -s `which nodejs` /usr/bin/node`` to fix a *nodejs vs node* issue (see [this post on StackOverflow](https://stackoverflow.com/questions/18130164/nodejs-vs-node-on-ubuntu-12-04) for details)
+	If on Ubuntu 12.04 or higher, execute the following command ``sudo ln -s `which nodejs` /usr/bin/node`` (in a standard shell)
+	This fixes a *nodejs vs node* linux-y issue (see [this post on StackOverflow](https://stackoverflow.com/questions/18130164/nodejs-vs-node-on-ubuntu-12-04) for details)

 3. From your console, be sure you can run `npm -v`.
 It should display the version number of npm.